-Designers, engineers, policy makers, developers, utility managers, conservationists, healthcare professionals, horticulturalists, contractors, urban farmers, academics, all share important opportunities to advance the social, economic and ecosystem health of our communities by utilizing living green infrastructure such as urban forests, green roofs and walls, bioswales, rain gardens, meadowlands, and wetlands all provide fundamental human, ecosystem and economic health benefits.
-Grey to Green will bring to light many of the important scientific, design, economic and policy advancements in the green infrastructure field.
+Designers, engineers, policy makers, developers, utility managers, conservationists, healthcare professionals, horticulturalists, contractors, urban farmers, and academics, all share important opportunities to advance the social, economic and ecosystem health of our communities by utilizing living green infrastructure.
+Urban forests, green roofs and walls, bioswales, rain gardens, meadowlands, and wetlands all provide fundamental human, ecosystem and economic health benefits.
+Grey to Green will bring to light many of the important scientific, design, economic and policy advancements in the living green infrastructure field.
 Learn from project case studies and research from across North America from Atlanta to Jacksonville to Seattle and more.
 Many featured projects are in Toronto, from the new Corktown Commons and the research facilities at the University of Toronto to the developing Toronto Pan Am Games Athlete’s Village.
 These projects are pushing the boundaries of integrating green infrastructure design for multiple benefits.

 The growing body of knowledge presented at Grey to Green will help to break down the artificial barriers between planning and design and human health and well being.
 Important advancements have occurred recently in our scientific understanding of the important role that these technologies play, particularly in urban regions, regarding the maintenance of our physical and mental health.
-With more and more people living in high rise developments, the integration of green infrastructure is becoming increasingly important.
+Designing without nature can have serious and long lasting negative impacts on human and ecosystem health, and our local and regional economy.
 Click here to find out more on how green infrastructure can positively impact your health and the health of your community in a positive way.

 A Snapshot of Last Year's Grey to Green Conference